Rayleighzoro/Data-Analysis-Projects/README.md

 # Project Categories

 1. Excel Projects: Data cleaning and visualization using Excel Power Query and Power Pivot.
-° Folder: Excel-Projects
+- Folder: Excel-Projects

 2. Pandas Projects: Data cleaning and aggregation using Pandas and Matplotlib.
-- Folder: Pandas-Projects/
+- Folder: Pandas-Projects

 3. SQL + Power BI Projects: Data analysis and visualization using SQL and Power BI.
-- Folder: SQL-PowerBI-Projects/
+- Folder: SQL-PowerBI-Projects

 4. Power BI Reports: Standalone Power BI dashboards and reports.
-- Folder: PowerBI-Reports/
+- Folder: PowerBI-Reports

 # How to Use This Repository
 - Each category folder contains project-specific folders, each with a README.md providing detailed information for each project.